The sunny day was mine while I was here

 We all left the studio smiling ear to ear.

-girls always look forward to art school and get totally immersed in
+My girls always look forward to art school and get totally immersed in their work.

 All the daily worries melt away and they just create freely.
 Barbara’s insights,